InPower

 Key Findings

 While the majority of participants mainly utilize chatbots and AI as a tool to help with daily tasks or for educational purposes, they could see the value in a chatbot that can show empathy and provide support as a mental health tool.
-Participants also like the idea of a chatbot that can learn from their interactions and cater to their individual personalities and needs, however they distrust chatbots that are too personified and wish to be clear on boundaries.
+Participants also like the idea of a chatbot that can learn from their interactions and cater to their individual personalities and needs; however, they distrust chatbots that are too personified and wish to be clear on boundaries.
 Users are also more likely to trust the advice of the chatbot if they know that it is trained by licensed therapists and psychologists.

 User Pain Points